gerph/riscos-presenter/rougol/speaker-notes.md

 # JFPatch-as-a-Service
 ## Why?

-In early March, David Thomas semi-challenged me to make some of the things I'd been doing public.
+In early March, David Thomas challenged me to make some of the things I'd been doing public.
 I was still nervous about that, and wasn't really comfortable making that kind of announcement.

 But the idea of doing something for April 1st, which wasn't actually an April fool, was appealing.
 I genuinely expected the response to be a 'meh', but that wasn't the point.